naveedalirehmani/Obsidian/Block-chain.md

 - In simple words think of smart contracts as account managed by code and as a developer you can write this code and automate how this account behaves.
 If you want it to be a shopkeeper, it behaves as shopkeeper, that buys or sells EHT for US dollars.

+**Liquidity pools.**

+**Flash loans.**

+Flash loans loans are loans that require no collateral tral and need to be paid back instantly.

+- Transaction in crypto can have multiple steps in them unlike real worlds transactions.

+For example in one transaction you can take a flash loans from Aave in tokens, use these tokens to buy ethereum on sushi-swap, sell these ethereum at a higher price on uni-swap and then finally pay back tokens to Save.
+If incase you are not able to complete a transaction completely, these transactions are reverted as if it never existed.

+- You also need to pay the gas fee. for these transaction.
+- Bots are involved in this heavly so chances of making profit this way is fairly low

+Where does this money come from?
+Aave have investors that lend money to aave which lends money to you, takes 0.9 percent as interest and a big portion of this goes back to investors

+---